|Guide||♦||18 Triplogs||Mine 0||0 Topics|

 Great Wall of China in AZ?

-Overview: This is a collection of ranching trails in the Cave Creek area that are not maintained by the forest service.
+This is a collection of ranching trails in the Cave Creek area that are not maintained by the forest service.

-Warning: The trails are in good shape, but very faint in sections.
+The trails are in good shape, but very faint in sections.
 These trails are no longer maintained and see few visitors.
 I recommend you go prepared with no less than the Official GPS Route.

 The China Wall trail is pretty steep on the backside, be careful out there!

-History: Cave Creek has a ranching history that goes back a long ways.
+Cave Creek has a ranching history that goes back a long way.
 The Bronco Creek Trail #287 stopped being maintained by the forest service, likely after the fire.
 The China Wall Trail appears to have never been a part of the forest service's trail system, which is ironic because it was in great shape and requires almost no maintenance.

-Go down the faint trail to the south east and drop into the wash.
+Go down the faint trail to the southeast and drop into the wash.
 Welcome to Bronco Creek Trail #287!
 The trail will meander in and out of the creek bed and then jump onto a small ridge, which it follows until you get to a barren moonscape, with no plants, footprints, cow patties, or hardly a sign of anything.
 This, my friends, is the intersection of Bronco Creek Trail #287 and the China Wall Trail.
 Can't you see it? ;)

 Pass through the corral (directly through it) to get to the other side of the fencing.
 Now follow the trail as it proceeds uphill.
-In a half mile you will come to a tank with a trickle of water.
+In a half-mile, you will come to a tank with a trickle of water.
 If the tank weren't cracked, Jack Springs Tank would be great for cows.
 As it is, it is a little difficult for animals to use, though I saw ample signs they were making due.

 If you continue uphill following the trail you will find the piping feeding the trough and eventually find Jack Springs itself.
-From here the trail is a pleasant uphill grade, free of bushes, that will lead to China Wall, an interesting geological oddity.
+From here the trail is a pleasant uphill grade, free of bushes, that will lead to the China Wall, an interesting geological oddity.
 The trail will crest at a saddle alongside the wall and descend steeply on the other side.
 It makes use of basically a rocky wash with surprisingly good footing.
-At the end it deposits you on a bare saddle with great views to the southeast.
+At the end, it deposits you on a bare saddle with great views to the southeast.
 From here you can link up with the Cottonwood Basin Trail to make a loop back to Cottonwood #247 if you are backpacking.
-Otherwise return the way you came.
+Otherwise, return the way you came.

-Water Sources: Jack Springs is found along the way.
+Jack Springs is found along the way.
 Due to the number of cows utilizing this source, humans may want to just pack in their water.

-Camping: You can do this as a backpacking loop, being that water is a problem, most will return to Cottonwood #247 to make camp.
+You can do this as a backpacking loop, being that water is a problem, most will return to Cottonwood #247 to make camp.

 This hike is listed as One-Way.